tolauwae/phd-thesis/src/remote/remote.typ

 To use high-level languages with WARDuino in practice, the primitives need to be lifted from their WebAssembly interface to the host language.
 In this section we showed how this interoperability can be implemented to various degrees, ranging from using the low-level WebAssembly interface directly, to a high-level interface that integrates completely with the paradigms of the higher-level language.
 The examples listed here can be used as a general recipe for implementing language integration libraries in other languages that compile to WebAssembly.
-For instance, programs written in C, Rust, and AssemblyScript have been used with WARDuino using the implementation strategies outlined here.#footnote[Example programs can be found on the #link("https://topllab.github.io/WARDuino/")[documentation website] and in the #link("https://github.com/TOPLLab/WARDuino")[GitHub repository]]
+For instance, programs written in C, Rust, and AssemblyScript have been used with WARDuino using the implementation strategies outlined here.#note[Example programs can be found on the #link("https://topllab.github.io/WARDuino/")[documentation website] and in the #link("https://github.com/TOPLLab/WARDuino")[GitHub repository]]

 == Extending the Virtual Machine<remote:extending>